Continued from Part 1, found here.

 Then, she apologized profusely, tried to reassure me that the other person is someone she knows well and is healthy.
 She said she would “make right” what happened.
 She seemed sincere in her tone and responses, but how can you possibly make right this situation?

-Liz made her view very clear, “I feel strongly that providing this service in anyone’s home other than the woman who delivered the placenta is irresponsible of a business owner.
-There can be serious legal repercussions for doing this anywhere other than the client’s home.”
+Elizabeth made her view very clear, “I feel strongly that providing this service in anyone’s home other than the woman who delivered the placenta is irresponsible of a business owner.
+There can be serious legal repercussions for doing this anywhere other than the client’s home.
+We have an ethical responsibility to practice as safely as possible”

 Again, I think she’s right.

-Liz went on to tell me, “All equipment should be kept in tip-top order.
+Elizabeth went on to tell me, “All equipment should be kept in tip-top condition.
 When things wear they should be replaced.
 With First Coast Doulas that tray with a giant crack would have been swapped out with a brand new one just as soon as it happened.
 Trays with cracks are not being properly sanitized per OSHA standards.
 There is a difference between cleaning and sanitizing.”

 Back to my real life nightmare.